yale-mgt-656-fall-2026/.github/profile/README.md

 For homework,
 you should be using AI assistants such at GitHub Copilot (best for writing code) or ChatGPT/Claude/Llama/etc.
+Really you should be using **agentic** AI assistants.
+We'll discuss what that is.
 I ask that you not *copy* from other humans, but I hope you'll enlist the aid of other humans through media such as StackOverflow or our [class